mpv-player/mpv/DOCS/man/options.rst

     pre-edit inside of the input popup window if you cannot read the pre-edit text in the mpv window.

-    Wayland only.
-On Windows, the IME is currently always enabled.
+    Wayland and Windows only.
 This option is not applicable to terminal input.

 OSD
 ---